MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 # Microsoft Azure Automated ML & Hyperdrive Best Model Training & Deployment for Predictions From Kaggle Heart Failure Dataset

-*TODO:* This project consists of using machine learning (ML) to make predictions from the Kaggle Heart Failure <a href="https://www.kaggle.com/andrewmvd/heart-failure-clinical-data">dataset</a>.
+TO DO:* This project consists of using Microsoft Azure machine learning (ML) to make predictions from the Kaggle Heart Failure <a href="https://www.kaggle.com/andrewmvd/heart-failure-clinical-data">dataset</a>.
+It has 3 phases.
+In the 1st phase, a model is trained using Azure Microsoft's <a href="https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml">AutoML (Automated ML)</a>.
+In the 2nd phase, Microsoft Azure's <a href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters">Hyperdrive</a> package which can efficiently and speedily automate the learning using combinations of a machine learning model's hyperparameters.
+At this stage a comparison is made between the quality of the predictions made by both the AutoML and Hyperdrive phases.
+The model which returned the best predictions from between the two approaches is then deployed.
+After deployment, it is tested with sample data to demonstrate it's functioning.

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.